Hornetlabs/synchdb-docs/docs/en/monitoring/jmx_monitor.md

 ## **Enable JMX on a Connector with synchdb_add_jmx_conninfo() or disable with synchdb_del_jmx_conninfo()**

-The synchdb_add_jmx_conninfo() function adds JMX monitoring configuration to an existing connector.
-This enables runtime monitoring and diagnostics via tools like JConsole or Prometheus JMX Exporter.synchdb_del_jmx_conninfo() can be used to disable JMX.
+The synchdb_add_jmx_conninfo() and synchdb_del_jmx_conninfo() functions adds or deletes JMX monitoring configuration to or from an existing connector.
+This enables runtime monitoring and diagnostics via tools like JConsole.

 **Function Signature**